cheatas/zabbix_scripts/README.md

 3. Copy the printed API token and set the variable `api_token` to the aquired API token.
 The `print(get_api_token(zabbix_url))` line can be commented again.
 4. Uncomment the last two lines as described in the script in the second run.
 The /etc/hosts file should now be populated.

+5. If you are on a RHEL based host instead of a Debian based host uncomment the lines after "#For RHEL based hosts" and comment the lines under "#For Debian based hosts"

 #### Caveats